Idanthyrsus/CryptoAppSwiftUI/README.md

 # CryptoAppSwiftUI

-This project is made using SwiftUI and Combine
+This project is made using SwiftUI, Combine and CoreData

 Architecture: MVVM